 Using a PIM system is the most efficient way to manage product data and make it available to relevant channels.
 Depending on the industry, different categories, attributes and functionalities are required in order to be able to fully represent products and their relationships in a PIM system.
 The channels and stakeholders that must be provided with current product data also vary.

-In the following article, we have summarized which special features in the bicycle industry should be considered when choosing a PIM system and which essential functions should definitely not be missing.
+In the following guide, we have summarized which special features in the bicycle industry should be considered when choosing a PIM system and which essential functions should definitely not be missing.

 1. Technical specifications